tc-functors/docs/src/content/docs/specification/yaml.md

 ### !read

-Sometimes we'd like to not include entity blocks but split a entity block into multiple files.
+Sometimes we'd like to not include entity blocks but split an entity block into multiple files.
 We could use the !read macro for that

 ```
 name: my-topology